threemr/figgleUnity/README.md

 This fork reformatted a few aspects (mostly stylistic) in the library to a version that Unity accepted, which generally meant to re-write a few lines with "an older style" of C#.
 * The only expected "potentially unsafe" change was the removal of [`Nullable<T>`](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2012/2cf62fcy(v=vs.110)) checks on optional parameters (e.g. `myFunction(MyType? optParam = null)`.
 Note the question mark `?` after the name of the type.).

 * A couple of [local static methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/local-functions) had to be promoted into a higher scope within the class.
 Unity complained about the use of `static`, which is likely because [it requires C# 8.0 and later](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/local-functions#local-function-syntax).
-Without analyzing the code too deeply, we didn't feel it was a good idea to remove the `static` designation, but moving the methods to make them regular `private static` methods in the class didn't seem to cause undesirable effects.
+Without analyzing the code too deeply, we didn't think it was a good idea to remove the `static` designation, but moving the methods to make them regular `private static` methods in the class didn't seem to cause undesirable effects.

 * The use of the [`using statement`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement) to handle the font database (a zip file).
 The original code uses a C# 8 flavor which eliminates the need of code blocks and braces to delimit the scope of that `using` statement.
 This was replaced with the older style with braces.